TarkovTracker/tarkovdata/README.md

-# Tarkov Tracker Quests
+# Tarkov Data
-The quest data used for [Tarkov Tracker](https://tarkovtracker.io/).
+The quest and hideout data for [Escape From Tarkov](https://www.escapefromtarkov.com/), contributed by the community and maintained by [Tarkov Tracker](https://tarkovtracker.io/).

 If you would like to help keep the quest data up to date with changes, please submit a pull request to the master branch.